 Home extinguishers also require routine care.
 First, read your operator’s manual to learn how to inspect your fire extinguisher.
 Then, follow manufacturer’s instructions for maintenance.

 Service rechargeable models of fire extinguishers after every use.
 Use disposable fire extinguishers only once and replace after use.

 Remember the PASS – word

 Keep your back to an unobstructed exit and stand six to eight feet away from the fire.
 Then, follow the four-step Pull, Aim, Squeeze, and Sweep (PASS) procedure for your home extinguisher.

 PULL the pin

-Squeeze the lever above the handle: This discharges the extinguisher agent.
+Squeeze the lever above the handle: This discharges the fire extinguisher agent.
 Releasing the lever will stop the discharge (Some extinguishers may have a button instead of a lever).

-Sweep from side to side: Moving carefully toward the fire, keep the extinguisher aimed at the base of the fire and sweep back and forth until the flames appear to be out.
+Sweep from side to side: Moving carefully toward the fire, keep the fire extinguisher aimed at the base of the fire and sweep back and forth until the flames appear to be out.
 Watch the fire area.
 If the fire re-ignites, repeat the process.

 Always be sure the fire department inspects the fire site, even if you think you have extinguished the fire.
 Have additional questions?
 Give us a call to see how we can prepare you best at (888) 455-3473 or see all the ways you can contact us here.